-The Gardens Mothers' Club met last Monday afternoon at the home of the president, Mrs. Donald G. Clark, Markwood Road, and listened to a very interesting talk from Dr. M. M. Vinton, medical inspector for the Board of Health.
-She cussed the health of the school child and laid emphasis on the care of eyes and teeth.
-She told that medical inspections made in the public schools once a month.
-Eyes, ears, teeth heart, lungs, feet and nerves are examined and a report for each child is made in detail.
-Miss Mabel Sondheim, principal of the school, was present and spoke also.
+The Gardens Mothers' Club met last Monday afternoon at The Gardens Mothers' Club met last Monday afternoon at the home of the president, Mrs. Donald G. Clark, Markwood Road, and listened to a very interesting talk from Dr. M. M. Vinton, medical inspector for the Board of Health.
+She discussed the health of the school child and laid emphasis on the care of eyes and teeth.
+She told that medical inspections are made in the public schools once a month.
+Eyes, ears, teeth, heart, lungs, feet and nerves are examined and a report for each child is made in detail.
+Miss Mabel Sondheim, principal of the school, was present and spoke also. of the school, was present and spoke also.